gustavoss/update_windows_odin/README.md

 You should now be able to enter graphics settings ingame, set everything to low.

-#### To get NFS Hot Pursuit to work, you have to open task manager with the game open, go to NFS11.exe process, right click, set affinity and uncheck core 0 and core 1, close game and:

-Go to My Documents\Criterion Games\Need for Speed(TM) Hot Pursuit open config.NFS11Save with text editor and replace everything with https://pastebin.com/37VNQZMU
+#### To get NFS Hot Pursuit to work, go to My Documents\Criterion Games\Need for Speed(TM) Hot Pursuit open config.NFS11Save with text editor and replace everything with https://pastebin.com/37VNQZMU and:

 Launch game.
 Decreasing resolution in this game has little to no impact on FPS, so I run it in 1080p.

+Open task manager with the game open, go to NFS11.exe process, right click, set affinity and uncheck core 0 and core 1, close game and:

 # Fix games running only in windowed mode: